Church of St Andrew, Clifton Campville: Restoration

 The church was restored in the 1860s by George Edmund Street; this involved replacement of the medieval roof.
-There was restoration by W. D. Caroe in 1910: this included a new north porch, work to the nave roof, north transept and the tower, and rehanging of the bells.
+There was restoration by W. D. Caröe in 1910: this included a new north porch, work to the nave roof, north transept and the tower, and rehanging of the bells.

 In 1984 the spire was struck by lightning, with much damage to the church.
 Repairs were completed in 1987.